Drama - The Road to Adaptation - with Deborah Page

 You will need to have read the book (twice if possible), to have an open mind and to relish the idea of working in a group.
 You will be a practitioner with a good level of experience of performance or writing, and an interest in creating original work for performance.
 You may have a specialist interest as a singer/actor/writer/librettist and be looking to develop your work in this area individually or as members of a group, or may simply be a performer or teacher looking for a combination of professional refreshment and intellectual and creative engagement with an inspiring piece of literature.

 Deborah Paige is a freelance director and teacher with longstanding experience in theatre, television and radio drama and a passion for adapting and creating new work for the stage.
 She trained at the Bristol Old Vic Theatre School, was an associate director of Soho Theatre, and artistic director of Salisbury Playhouse and the Sheffield Crucible.
-Her work includes productions at The National Theatre, the Old Vic, Regents Park, Hampstead Theatre and the Arcola.
+She has directed shows at The National, Old Vic, Regents Park, Hampstead Theatre and the Arcola.
 TV work includes EastEnders, Casualty, Holby City and Judge John Deed.
 She has written and directed several serialisations for BBC Woman’s Hour, including her own adaptation of Elizabeth Bowen’s novel ‘To The North’.
 She regularly directs and teaches at RADA (where she is a associate teacher) and has recently written a BA course in Acting and Performance for the University of the Creative Arts.